mathspp/mathspp/pages/02.blog/functools-partial/item.md

-This article teaches you how to use `functools.partial` and gives over 10 examples of how to use it.
+This article teaches you how to use `functools.partial`, how it works, and when to use it, with clear examples.

 ===